sorenmacbeth/flambo/README.md

 ;; do stuff to the RDD, define and use an inline op (-> xs (f/map square) (f/filter (f/sparkop [x] (< x 10))) f/collect)
 ```

+## Kryo

+Flambo requires spark is configured to use kryo for serialization.
+This is configured by default using system properties.

+If you need to register custom serializers, extend `flambo.kryo.BaseFlamboRegistrator` and override it's `register` method.
+Finally, configure your SparkContext to use your custom registrator by setting `spark.kryo.registrator` to your custom class.

 ## License